SURFnet/honas/README.md

 - `bloomfilter_path`: The directory where honas state files will be written
 - `subnet_activity_path`: The input file used to perform entity-prefix mappings
-- `period_length`: The maximum period length for each state file
+- `period_length`: The maximum period length for each state file in seconds
 - `number_of_bits_per_filter`: How many bits each bloom filter should have
 - `number_of_filters`: How many bloom filters should there be per state file.
 This number should be `1`, as this is how the prototype was extended
 - `number_of_hashes`: How many bits should be set per filter per looked up host name
 - `number_of_filters_per_user`: How many bloom filters to update for each host name lookup per client

+Note: the configuration file is reloaded every `period_length` seconds.
+Therefore, the Honas gather process does not have to be restarted to change the Bloom filter parameters.

 #### Example configuration